Physical-Science-Academy/NCPDocs/en/get-start.md

 ### Download Library
 NCP is developed based on Kotlin, which means that you need to install KotlinLib on your server to ensure that it will work properly.
 - [KotlinLib](https://cloudburstmc.org/resources/kotlinlib.48/)

+### Start with Server
+Please run your server after you finish the above work.
+When you see NCP successfully loading all modules and prompt success, it means that it is already working.